What Type Of Artist Is The Japanese Artist Yayoi Kusama?

 Yayoi Kusama

-Yayoi Kusama had little formal training, but she is acknowledged as one of the most important Japanese artists.
+Yayoi Kusama had little formal training but is acknowledged as one of the most important Japanese artists.
 She has had her artwork viewed and shown around the world.

 When Yoyoi was younger, she was influenced by Abstract Expressionism.
 When she moved to New York City in 1958, she became part of the New York avant-garde scene and the pop art movement.

 She fully embraced the rise of the 1960s hippie counterculture.
-In embracing this 1960s counter culture, she famously organized art happenings with naked participants painted with brightly colored polka dots.
-She was also active with happenings at anti-war demonstrations and fashion shows.
-It was not uncommon for her to be arrested for any of these activities or art happenings.
+In adopting this 1960s counterculture, she famously organized art happenings with naked participants painted with brightly colored polka dots.
+She was also active in anti-war demonstrations and fashion shows.
+It was not uncommon for her to be arrested for these activities or art happenings.

-In the United States, she had many large multi-media-related activities such as film production and newspaper publication.
+She had many significant multi-media-related activities in the United States, such as film production and newspaper publication.
 She also had many exhibitions and stage happenings in various countries throughout Europe.

 Her film “Self-obliteration” won quite a few different prizes and awards.
-This film showed she had the ability to not just act and star in a film but also to produce one.
+This film showed she could act and star in a film and produce one.

-In 1973 she returned to Japan; at this time, her mental health issues also increased as she had a mental breakdown while in America.
-She came back to Japan as a very controversial figure as many of her art happenings and demonstrations in American reach the Japanese press.
+In 1973, she returned to Japan; at this time, her mental health issues also increased as she had a mental breakdown while in America.
+She came back to Japan as a very controversial figure as many of her art happenings and demonstrations in America reached the Japanese press.
 This meant that she needed to start over again in Japan.

 Kusama showed us that as an artist, she would not just paint or sculpt, but she was also ready to explore other art areas such as media, film, and writing.
 This shows how multifaceted and talented she was.

-Not only did she write poetry and a novel but she won awards for her writing.
-Not only was she able to produce a film but she was also able to win some film competitions.
-This shows she was an artist that was able to profoundly touch many aspects of artistic expression.
+Not only did she write poetry and a novel, but she won awards for her writing.
+Not only was she able to produce a film, but she was also able to win some film competitions.
+This shows she was an artist who was able to touch many aspects of artistic expression profoundly.

 Kusama – Infinity – Official Trailer

-Kusama Infinity – By Mangolia Pictures – Documentary
+Kusama Infinity – By Magnolia Pictures – Documentary

 Kusama Infinity – The Documentary

 Yayoi Kusama’s blog would be incomplete without mentioning a documentary about her struggles, art, and life called Kusama – Infinity.
-This is a fabulous documentary that goes through her life and many of her struggles—both personally and professionally.
+This is a fabulous documentary that goes through her life and many of her personal and professional struggles.
 You can buy the documentary on DVD or rent or buy it on Amazon Prime.
 Please find out more about how to watch it by clicking here.

-Yayoi Kusama is truly a pioneer in art who was not afraid to push boundaries.
+Yayoi Kusama is a pioneer in art who was unafraid to push boundaries.
 She is a creative genius.
 She is also the most successful living female artist.

-One thing that comes out in this documentary is just how incredible Yayoi Kusama is and how determined she was to follow her dream to become an artist no matter what the cost.
-While in Japan she wrote to some famous American artists like Georgia O’Keeffe.
+One thing that comes out in this documentary is how incredible Yayoi Kusama is and how determined she was to follow her dream of becoming an artist no matter the cost.
+While in Japan, she wrote to famous American artists like Georgia O’Keeffe.
 Georgia O’Keeffe took the time to write back to her and to mentor and help her.

 It was Georgia O’Keeffe that encouraged her to come to the United States.
-Despite the odds and hardships to get to America from Japan in 1958, she made the journey to New York City.
-She also met her mentor Georgia O’Keeffe in New York.
+Despite the odds and hardships of getting to America from Japan in 1958, she journeyed to New York City.
+She also met her mentor, Georgia O’Keeffe in New York.

-One thing that became very clear even from the very beginning was that Kusama was her own woman and her own artist; her work is original in every way.
-She was extremely bold and not afraid to speak her mind and to stand up for her work.
+One thing that became very clear even from the beginning was that Kusama was her own woman and artist; her work is original in every way.
+She was extraordinarily bold and unafraid to speak her mind and stand up for her work.

 I find her story to be one of inspiration and determination.
-For me, the lesson to her story is that every artist should follow their dreams, their style and develop their own art.
-That every artist should stay true to who they are and their art as Yayoi Kusama did.
+The lesson to her story is that every artist should follow their dreams and style and develop their own art.
+Every artist should stay true to who they are and their art, as Yayoi Kusama did.

-When you look at the timeline of her artwork, you see there is hardly any place in the world that her artwork has not touched by.
-Here is a year-by-year account of some of her major art happenings, artwork, art installations, and awards.
-This list is not complete as there are many more, but these are some of the major ones that she lists on her own website that you can visit by clicking here.
+When you look at the timeline of her artwork, you see there is hardly any place in the world that her artwork has not touched.
+Here is a year-by-year account of her major art happenings, artwork, art installations, and awards.
+This list is not complete,z as there are many more, but these are some of the major ones that she lists on her own website that you can visit by clicking here.

 1983The Hustler’s Grotto of